Radcliffe Institute Visiting Scholars Program

 Become involved in an upcoming symposia session by contacting Maura Madden at firstname.lastname@example.org.

 As a Harvard undergraduate, graduate, or post-doctoral student, you can attend lunches with Harvard faculty members and visiting lecturers.
+Student lunches at the Radcliffe Institute are catered, free of charge, and provide opportunity for students to have casual discussions with leading scholars, thinkers, and activists about their work and career-life balance.

 - At Meet the Academic Lunches, you have substantive discussions with leading faculty couples in the arts, humanities, sciences, and social sciences about career choices they have made, challenges they have faced, and lessons they have learned about balancing work and family.
 Past lunches have included opportunities to discuss an array of topics with Sven Beckert, Laird Bell Professor of American History, Harvard University and Lisa McGirr, Professor of History, Harvard University.